bhisaac/5eFP/5eFP-SRD.md

 You gain proficiency with heavy armor and shields.
 Starting on round 2, at the beginning of each of your turns, if you are wearing heavy armor, you gain **bolster 1**.
 Unlike other sources of bolster, you may combine the bolster from this feature with another bolster.

 - +3⛁: Increase the bolster score granted through this feature by +1.
+- +3⛁: You gain the Shield (Reaction, Rest 2) feature while a shield is equipped.

 ## Armor Training, Medium

 _Prerequisite: Proficiency with light armor_

 You gain proficiency with medium armor and shields.
 Medium armor no longer imposes disadvantage on DEX checks for moving silently.
-Your Defense while wearing medium armor equals 10 + DEX (maximum +3).
+Your base Defense while wearing medium armor becomes 10 + DEX (maximum +3).

-- +3⛁: Your Defense while wearing medium armor equals 10 + DEX (maximum +4).
+- +3⛁: Your base Defense while wearing medium armor becomes 10 + DEX (maximum +4).
+- +3⛁: You gain the Shield (Reaction, Rest 2) feature while a shield is equipped.

 ## Armor Training, Light

 You gain proficiency with light armor and shields.

+- +3⛁: You gain the Shield (Reaction, Rest 2) feature while a shield is equipped.
+- +3⛁: Your base Defense becomes 10 + DEX + LEVEL.

 ## Grappler